zacharie410/zacharie410/README.md

 [![HAL: Hybrid-AI-Layer](https://repository-images.githubusercontent.com/622633828/cf42215b-71d4-44a9-819e-8309a838720e)](https://github.com/zacharie410/HAL-Hybrid-AI-Layer)
 HAL, my pet project, the Hybrid Artificial-Intelligence Layer, is the future of artificial intelligence.
 It's a layered approach that combines different AI techniques to create a more complex and adaptable system.
 HAL's layers work together to gather data from the environment, interpret it, learn from it, and make informed decisions based on that knowledge.

+Be sure to check out the live demo and see what HAL can do with such limited resources.

 ### Hacking-Techniques-and-Countermeasures
 [![Hacking-Techniques-and-Countermeasures](https://repository-images.githubusercontent.com/622057779/ab853a45-fd9b-4d36-b588-01ea1739c3b9)](https://github.com/zacharie410/Hacking-Techniques-and-Countermeasures)
 This repository covers cybersecurity, including network infiltration techniques, prevention measures, and advanced obfuscation methods.
 It emphasizes physical and digital security and provides MASM and PowerShell code examples.